 What is Biosystems Engineering

-Today’s tightly-focused engineering specialties might amaze the great engineers of the past.
+Today’s tightly-focused engineering specialties would amaze the great engineers of the past.
 Many of them were successful precisely because they understood a diverse range of engineering concepts, and could integrate that knowledge in new and startling ways.
-Biosystems Engineering is the most “integrative” engineering discipline available today.
-It combines elements from biological, chemical, environmental, mechanical, civil, electrical, and other engineering disciplines to produce the broadest possible engineering skill set.
+Biosystems Engineering is the most “integrative” engineering discipline available today, combining elements from biological, chemical, environmental, mechanical, civil, electrical, and other engineering disciplines to produce the broadest possible engineering skill set.
 This engineering background is complemented with a focus on biologically-based systems critical for solving problems involving energy, people, and the environment.
 Finally, Biosystems Engineering adds the peripheral skills needed to be successful in an engineering career: intensive design projects, computer and graphics training, presentation skills, engineering economics, and practical teamwork.
 With this broad foundation, upper-level Biosystems Engineering students are uniquely positioned to pursue almost any area of engineering that interests them.
 This may be biofuels, environmental systems, machine design and optimization, soil and water conservation, instrumentation and sensors, bio-reactors, waste treatment, or any of a host of other possibilities.

 Career Opportunities in Biosystems Engineering

 As a Biosystems Engineer, you can choose from an unusually broad range of job opportunities.
-You will be well prepared to lead a team as a project engineer because of your broad engineering background.
-You could also choose to design products or processes in a variety of agricultural, manufacturing, and service industries.
+You will be well prepared to lead a team as a project engineer because of your broad engineering background, or you could choose to design products or processes in a variety of agricultural, manufacturing, and service industries.
 You might consider working as a consultant, in product marketing, or for a management services firm.
 Government agencies and educational and research institutions also employ many Biosystems Engineers, or you may want to enhance your career by entering graduate or professional school.
 You will be particularly qualified to work at the interface of technology and living systems – whether in fuel, food and fiber production, environmental issues, or in a biological context.

 High School Preparation

 Successful Biosystems Engineering students typically have a good high school background in math, physics, and chemistry.
 Freshman admission to the program requires 3 units of math, including trigonometry and geometry, in addition to the general admission requirements of the University.
 A strong background in these areas will enable you to more easily begin your college work.
 If you are able to earn advanced placement credit in some of these areas, you may have additional options later in your degree program.
 These could include taking specialized courses that interest you, working in a lab, or contributing to a research project — providing valuable experience and improving your employment opportunities.
 Our students tend to be problem solvers who like to “figure out” how things work, and often have good spatial skills.
 Other useful traits are good communication abilities (both written and verbal), experience with computers, and technical hobbies.
 Admission chances are enhanced by high ACT/SAT scores and a solid high school transcript.
+Admissions to Biosystems Engineering is contigent on meeting the general College of Engineering requirements described at http://catalog.utk.edu/content.php?catoid=14&navoid=1324.

 Transfer Student Preparation

 The transfer students that do best in Biosystems Engineering come in with a strong background in Math and Science, having done well in the equivalent of Chemistry 1 and at least one semester of Calculus.
 It is generally not an advantage to have taken most of the General Education Electives elsewhere, as those provide some flexibility in scheduling.
+Admissions to Biosystems Engineering is contigent on meeting the general College of Engineering requirements described at http://catalog.utk.edu/content.php?catoid=14&navoid=1324.

 How to Major in Biosystems Engineering